New York Equitable Distribution Lawyer

 • Real assets obtained or bought during the lifespan of the marriage, unless one partner bought that property or asset with their separate finances.

-• Businesses or companies founded during the marriage union.
+• Business or companies founded during the marriage union.

 • Property such as furniture, artwork, jewelry, boats, and vehicles that you and your partner bought during the lifespan of your marriage.